Fandy-ust/Solar-Energy-Prediction-Through-Transformer-Time-Series-Forcasting-/README.md

 We created calculated features like "zenith" and "azimuth" as encoder and decoder input to provide Sun's angular position in a sinusoidal way.
 This could warmly guide the model to estimate future solar irradiance and even weather conditions.

-### Phase 1 & 2: The Strong Baseline (Model V4)
+### Phase 1&2: The Strong Baseline (Model V4)

 The initial phases focused on building a powerful Transformer model using standard best practices, including teacher forcing and scheduled sampling.
+We modified the scheduled sampling, which take advantage of disadvantage(empty string).
+The model is missioned to generate the missing values.
+For example, the original target sequence is [t0, t1, NaN, NaN, t4, t5] The model will first generate predicted_t2 from decoder input t0 and t1.
+Then, this predicted_t2 is the decoder input to generate predicted_t3.
+After filling all the empty values of sequences autoregressively, the filled sequences including [t0, t1, predicted_t2, predicted_t3, t4, t5] will be the input for decoder.
+The model is switched to teacher forcing mode where it start to generate output partially from its own predictions.
+For the next epoch, some of the input would be randomly sampled from the output of the previous epoch in a given probability $$\epsilon$$
-This produced a model with a very high R² score of **0.873**, but it suffered from a critical theoretical flaw: **exposure bias**.
+This produced a model with a  high R² score of **0.873**, but it suffered from a critical theoretical flaw: **exposure bias**.
 It had never been trained to handle its own errors, which could lead to forecast degradation in a live environment.

 ### Phase 3: The Autoregressive Polish (Model V5)